watson-developer-cloud/node-red-node-watson/README.md

 - Added Portuguese (Brazilian) and Chinese (Simplified and Traditional) as output languages for Visual Recognition node.
 - Added list voices and delete customisation methods to TTS Corpus Builder node.
+- STT Node Changes
-- Allowing SDK to manage IAM Tokens for STT Node.
+  - Allowing SDK to manage IAM Tokens.
-- Streaming mode for STT using IAM key now working
+  - Streaming mode for STT using IAM key now working.
+  - Fix to stream mode for max alternatives and smart formatting options
+  - Keywords and Customization Weight can now be specified
   - Allow Start and End data packets to be specified as JSON objects, as well as a stringified JSON objects.
+  - In line with SDK change use createLanguageModel() to create custom model
 - Disable SSL Verification option for Assistant Node.

 ### New in version 0.7.4